Guidance for health professionals

 2. Can women with Covid-19 breastfeed?

 Yes.
 There is a wealth of evidence that breastfeeding reduces the risk of babies developing infectious diseases.
 There are numerous live constituents in human milk, including immunoglobulins, antiviral factors, cytokines and leucocytes that help to destroy harmful pathogens and boost the baby’s immune system.
 There is currently no evidence that Covid-19 can be passed to the baby through breastfeeding.
-Considering the protection that human milk and breastfeeding offers the baby and the minimal role it plays in the transmission of other respiratory viruses, it seems sensible to do all we can to continue to promote, protect and support breastfeeding.
+There is also evidence that mothers with Covid-19 pass their antibodies to their baby through breastmilk, thereby giving protection to their baby.
+Considering the protection that human milk and breastfeeding offers the baby and the minimal role it plays in the transmission of other respiratory viruses, it is important that we do all we can to continue to promote, protect and support breastfeeding.
 To facilitate breastfeeding, mothers and babies should be enabled to stay together as much as possible, to have skin-to-skin contact, to feed their baby responsively and to have access to ongoing support when this is needed.
-See question 4 below.

 3. Can parents touch and hold their newborn baby if they have Covid-19?

-Yes, touch, comfort and communication are vital for the baby’s wellbeing and development.
+Yes, touch, comfort and communication are vital for the baby’s wellbeing and development (see N. Rollins, 2021).
 Good hygiene habits are important and will keep the risks to baby as low as possible (see question 4 below).
 It is also useful to refer to the practical information provided by the UK governments and the World Health Organization (WHO).